 simulata, Glade Coneflower

-Please contact us by email with your address for shipping costs on potted plants.
+Please contact us by email with your zip code for shipping costs on potted plants.

 We accept payment by check, money order, and through Paypal

 The minimum seed order amount is $10, this can be a combination of different

 shipping charge for seeds

 Flower Pictures Wildflower Seed and Potted Plant Price list Order Form